llvm/circt/docs/FIRRTLAnnotations.md

 Used by HWExportModuleHierarchy.
 Signifies a root from which to dump the module hierarchy as a json file.
 This attribute has type OutputFileAttr.

+The exported JSON file encodes a recursive tree of module instances as JSON objects, with each object containing the following members:

+- `instance_name` - A string describing the name of the instance.
+Note that the root module will have its `instance_name` set to the module's name.
+- `module_name` - A string describing the name of the module.
+- `instances` - An array of objects, where each object is a direct instance within the current module.

 ### firrtl.extract.assert